Taunton Deane services

 In May 2012, Visit England rated the northbound services as 2 stars and southbound as 3 stars.
 In August 2011, both sides received 2 stars.

 In September 2008, the services were one of two places to be rated 0 stars by Taunton Deane Council's food safety team.
-In October they were rated again and this time the service station got two stars and the Wimpy three, and in December the Costa Coffee and Wimpy units were both rated five starts - a rating given only to places with excellent hygiene and where they're very confident in the management.
+In October they were rated again and this time the service station got two stars and the Wimpy three stars, and in December the Costa Coffee and Wimpy units were both rated five stars.

 In 2006, Holiday Which? graded the services at 3/5.